- Q: How do I make my student teaching request?

 - Q: What if I do not meet student teaching requirements prior to my student teaching start date?

 If you are placed for a student teaching assignment and do not meet eligibility requirements in time (remember, all courses must have grades posted and your passing Subject Knowledge score must be received at least two weeks prior to the start of your student teaching), Rio will cancel your student teaching placement .
 You will be assessed a $100.00 rescheduling fee and a new student teaching application will also be required.
-Maintaining positive relationships with our partnering school districts is important to the continuing success of Rio’s Teacher Preparation Program.
+Maintaining positive relationships with our partnering school districts is important to the continuing success of Rio’s Educator Preparation Program.
 Rio does not like to cancel placements because it reflects poorly on the college’s credibility and reliability.

 Should you not meet placement requirements, Rio Salado College will not schedule you for another student teaching placement until a passing Subject Knowledge score it received.